melbrbry/Activity-Recognition/README.md

 ## Acknowledgement
 - This project is done as part of the final project for Vision and Perception course taught by prof. Fiora Pirri - Sapienza Università di Roma.
-- This project is done above the work done by my teammates @voroujak.
+- This project is done above the work done by my teammates [Mohamad Farid](https://github.com/voroujak).
 They trained MRCNN and they did the inference on the videos and generated the dataset used to train the LSTM in this project.
-- This code structure of this project is inspired by the work done by @fregu856 in CS224n_project.
+- This code structure of this project is inspired by the work done by [Fredrik Gustafsson](https://github.com/fregu856) in [CS224n_project](https://github.com/fregu856/CS224n_project).